PaulHatch/Rebus.Redis/README.md

 Note that this impacts only the reply routing, all other Redis components will use the main Redis connection configured when calling `EnableRedis`.

-## Sage Storage and Outbox
+## Sage and Subscription Storage and Outbox

-This library also provides a Redis implementation of the saga storage and an outbox implementation modeled after the Postgres implementation in Rebus.
-The outbox is implemented using Redis streams, while sage data is stored using hashes.
+This library also provides a Redis implementation of the saga and subscription storage and an outbox implementation modeled after the Postgres implementation in Rebus.
+The outbox is implemented using Redis streams, sage data is stored using Redis hashes, and subscriptions using Redis lists.

 Basic configuration for the saga storage and outbox is as follows:
 ```csharp